 "These countries are no longer standing aloof; they are taking heed to tame this monster.
-On a global scale, climate change is having profound impact on ocean warming, decrease in polar ice and glacier, increase in extreme storm events and their intensity, sea level rise and coastal flooding all of which severely affect lives in many regions of the world".
+On a global scale. climate change is having profound impact composition of the earth leading to on ocean warming, decrease in polar ice an intense warming of the globe.
+It and glacier, increase in extreme storm has continued to pose unquantifiable events and their intensity, sea level rise threat to human, social, political and and coastal flooding all of which severely affect lives in many regions of the world".
 Harping on the role of the maritime sector in climate change, Peterside stated that shipping which depends on global regulatory framework is the most environmentally sound mode of cargo transportation and a modest contributor to overall greenhouse gases emission.